alaugks/spring-messagesource-xliff/README.md

 @Configuration
 @EnableCaching
 public class CacheConfig {

     @Bean
     public CacheManager cacheManager() {
         ConcurrentMapCacheManager cacheManager = new ConcurrentMapCacheManager();
         cacheManager.setCacheNames(List.of(CatalogCache.CACHE_NAME));
         return cacheManager;
     }

 }
 ```

 ## 5. CacheManager with Supported Cache Providers

 [Supported Cache Providers](https://docs.spring.io/spring-boot/docs/3.1.1/reference/html/io.html#io.caching.provider) can also be used.
-The following Example using [Caffeine](https://github.com/ben-manes/caffeine):
+The following example using [Caffeine](https://github.com/ben-manes/caffeine):

 ### CacheConfig with Caffeine

 The CacheName must be set with the constant `CatalogCache.CACHE_NAME`.
-No ExpireDate should be set for the XLIFF Translations cache.
+No ExpireDate should be set for the XLIFF translations cache.

 ```java
 import com.github.benmanes.caffeine.cache.Caffeine;